Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 Screening tests for people at risk of tuberculosis

 Sometimes the first indication of tuberculosis is a positive screening test.
 Screening tests for tuberculosis Screening Tests for Tuberculosis Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more are done routinely for people who are at risk of tuberculosis.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more are done routinely for people who are at risk of tuberculosis.

-Doctors may suspect tuberculosis based on symptoms such as fever, a cough lasting more than 3 weeks, a cough the brings up blood, chest pain, and difficulty breathing.
+Doctors may suspect tuberculosis based on symptoms such as fever, a cough lasting more than 2 to 3 weeks, night sweats, weight loss, a cough the brings up blood, chest pain, and difficulty breathing.

 When doctors suspect tuberculosis, the first tests done are